 First of all, let us explain what a CVE is.
 The abbreviation stands for Common Vulnerabilities and Exposures.

 So, how do we understand vulnerabilities?
-Basically, vulnerability is nothing but a software mistake that enables a bad actor to attack a system or network by directly accessing it.
-Vulnerabilities can permit an attacker to act as a super-user or even a system admin and granting him full access privileges.
+Basically, a vulnerability is nothing but a software mistake that enables a bad actor to attack a system or network by directly accessing it.
+Vulnerabilities can permit an attacker to act as a super-user or even a system admin by granting him full access privileges.

 The CVE Catalog Definition